 This post might contain affiliate links – if you buy something through them I will receive a tiny commission at no additional cost to you, which helps running this blog.
 Thanks to you in advance ♥ More details here.

+That’s probably the most important of all the wild camping tips.
 80% of your camping experience will depend on the camping equipment that you have.
 It doesn’t have to be pricey, but it needs to be well chosen.
-What to bring when you wild camp?
+What is the essential camping gear, that you need to bring when you wild camp?

 Tent – your home for the night